Windy City Bulls to Hold Local Open Player Tryouts

 The non-refundable registration fee is $288 (including taxes and fees).
 All individuals who participate in tryouts will receive an exclusive Windy City Bulls shirt.

 Each tryout time is limited to 100 participants and registration must be completed online before the desired tryout session.
-R
+Registration instructions may be found here.

 - Windy City Bulls to Hold Local Open Player Tryouts - Windy City Bulls